Psychogenic pain syndromes

 Comprehensive treatment of chronic pain

-For effective treatment, it is necessary to influence both physical and psychological factors.
+For effective treatment, both physical and psychological factors need to be addressed.

 Main methods: